 Gapyeong - Wakesurf

 But one thing is for sure, Koreans are really really really nice people.
-They always tried to help us in many different situations, always willing to share things with you, and speak a few words of English whenever they could.
+They always tried to help us in many different situations, always willing to share things with you and speak a few words of English whenever they could.

 Living in South Korea

 To be honest it took us a while to really appreciate Seoul.
 Compared to other cities we lived in before such as Singapore and Hong Kong, visually Seoul is not very attractive.
-There aren’t any landmark which stands out except for the Namsan Tower, which between us isn’t very pretty either.
+There aren’t any landmark that stands out except for the Namsan Tower, which between us isn’t very pretty either.

 However, the longer we lived in Seoul, the more we started to enjoy the city.
 Seoul is made of many different neighborhoods, which are all so different and for some really cute.
 It’s not a city where there is a clear city center and things around it.
 It’s definitely all mixed up.
-The good things is that even after 3 years, we were still discovering new awesome neighborhoods every week which we had no clue about, and sometimes just because we took the wrong turn.
+The good thing is that even after 3 years, we were still discovering new awesome neighborhoods every week which we had no clue about, and sometimes just because we took the wrong turn.

 So to the question, Is Seoul a great city?
 Yes, it will grow on you!
 There are many things to do and visit in the city.
-If you like partying, bars and clubs open till dawn, if you like museums, there are countless of amazing Korean artists, if like us you enjoy being outdoor and doing some sports, there are many things to do in the city, such as hiking the Bukhansan National Park right in the middle of the city.
+If you like partying, bars and clubs open till dawn, if you like museums, there are countless of amazing Korean artists, if like us you enjoy being outdoors and doing some sports, there are many things to do in the city, such as hiking the Bukhansan National Park right in the middle of the city.

 Namhae 6_South Korea

-Certainly going on all these road trips within Korea, especially as we could not travel abroad due to COVID.
+Certainly going on all these road trips in Korea, especially as we could not travel abroad due to COVID.
 We were so fortunate to be in South Korea during this time, as we were never on any lockdown and could travel freely within the country (of course by taking all the necessary precautions and respecting social distancing).

 Bukchon Village